 This headset also provides a good seal around the ear and the pleather padding helps to isolate the surrounding providing a more immersive experience.
 The mic quality of this headset is adequate.
 The voice pickup is clear but the mic suffers from audio clipping issues.

 Logitech G432 is a good headset, especially for PC.
 The surround sound in this headset works reasonably well.
 The headset is also comfortable granted the pleather the broken in.
 This headset also has a couple of neat extra features and the software is the icing on the cake.
 The headset is not all good though and does have some flaws the most critical being the subpar build quality of the headset.
-Despite this, we recommend this headset for use with a PC.
+Despite this, we recommend this as the best PC headset under 50 dollars.

 5. Astro A10